tommyc93/Covid-19-app/README.md

 After deciding on how I wanted to move forward I started with the HTML aspect, then javascript, and css for last.

 If I could redo I would like to add modal to my project but I just don't know where I would use it at the moment.

+Here is the link to my project: https://mystifying-curie-c2c1c5.netlify.app